michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0074.md

 - n: a sharp spasm of pain in the side resulting from running
 - v: fasten by sewing; do needlework
 ### Family
-stitch: stitched, stitcher, stitchery, stitches, stitching+;stitcher: stitchers;stitching: stitchings
+- stitch: stitched, stitcher, stitchery, stitches, stitching+
+- stitcher: stitchers
+- stitching: stitchings
 ### Examples
 - Hill received stitches for a lower lip laceration and underwent concussion testing.
 - He earned 4 cents for every label, 2 cents for stitching across the shoulders, 10 cents for a pocket.